ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager-cli.md

 # Managing Process Manager using CLI
 {: #about-process-manager-cli}

-Perform the following steps to create and verify the Process Manager using CLI:
+Perform the following steps to create, submit, and verify the jobs through Process Manager using CLI:

 1. Connect to the LSF management node through SSH.
-The details are available in the Schematics log output with the following `application_center_tunnel` variable:
+The details are available in the Schematics log output with the following `ssh_to_management_node` variable:

     ```pre
-    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -L 8443:10.241.0.7:8443 -L 6080:10.241.0.7:6080 -L 8444:10.241.0.7:8444 -J ubuntu@162.133.142.116 lsfadmin@10.241.16.6
+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -J ubuntu@162.133.142.116 lsfadmin@10.241.16.6
     ```

 2. Run the following commands to view the existing flow definitions: